collective/collective.developermanual/source/glossary.rst

     ZCA
-        The Zope Component Architecture (ZCA) is a Python framework for supporting component based design and programming.
+        The Zope Component Architecture (ZCA) is a Python framework for supporting component-based design and programming.
 It is very well suited to developing large Python software systems.
 The ZCA is not specific to the Zope web application server: it can be used for developing any Python application.